codefellows/setup-guide/system-setup/windows/10-vscode.md

 - On the bottom left hand side you will see a settings ("gear") icon.
 - Click this, then select "Extensions".
 - A side-bar will slide out and at the top you can search for extensions.
-- Search for "Remote WSL" and click the "Install" button
+- Search for "WSL" and click the "Install" button
 - Close VSCode
 - Re-open your terminal
 - Run the following command in your terminal: